zackbatist/open-archaeo/content/post/adrac.md

 {
   "title": "aDRAC",
   "description": ["The *Archive des datations radiocarbones d’Afrique centrale* (archive for radiocarbon datings from Central Africa, aDRAC) provides a catalogue of available radiocarbon dates from Central Africa.
-The data cover published radiocarbon dates and essential metadata for each date as well as available references.\n"], "links": {
+The data cover published radiocarbon dates and essential metadata for each date as well as available references."], "links": {
     "GitHub": "https://github.com/dirkseidensticker/aDRAC"
   },